Vastlab/Elephant-of-object-detection/README.md

 python main.py --num-gpus 8 --config-file training_configs/faster_rcnn_R_50_FPN.yaml
 ```

-For convenienve a pretrained FasterRCNN model has been provided at: https://vast.uccs.edu/~adhamija/Papers/Elephant/pretrained_models/FasterRCNN.zip
+For convenience models trained with the config files in this repo have been provided at: https://vast.uccs.edu/~adhamija/Papers/Elephant/pretrained_models/

 ### Running the evaluation script